 Progressive cognitive decline is difficult to accept and manage for both a senior and for his or her family.
-One of the biggest challenges families may face when providing in-home care in Roseville is managing a senior’s agitation and anger, which are often symptoms of dementia-related conditions.
-However, there are ways to alleviate these emotions or prevent them from developing.
+One of the biggest challenges families may face when providing senior care is managing a senior’s agitation and anger, which are often symptoms of dementia-related conditions.
+For home care, Roseville care providers have shared a few ways to alleviate these emotions or prevent them from developing.

 Maintain a Calm Environment